On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: Definitions

 The \textit{weight} of a hyperplane cover $\Lambda$ is the sum of all its entries $\lambda_{i,j}$.
 It is not hard to see that the set of all hyperplane covers of a given weight is a convex polytope.

-We call a hyperplane cover $\Lambda$ of a matrix $A$ \textit{optimal} if it has a minimum weight among all hyperplane covers of $A$.
-Note that every matrix $A$ of order $n$ has a hyperplane cover of weight $n$ because we can always cover the support of the matrix $A$ by $n$ hyperplanes of one direction having weight 1, so the weight of the optimal hyperplane cover of any matrix of order $n$ is not greater than $n$.
+We call a hyperplane cover $\Lambda$ of a $(0,1)$-matrix $A$ \textit{optimal} if it has the minimum weight among all hyperplane covers of $A$.
+Note that every $(0,1)$-matrix $A$ of order $n$ has a hyperplane cover of weight $n$ because we can always cover the support of $A$ by $n$ hyperplanes of the same direction having weight 1.
+Therefore, the weight of an optimal hyperplane cover of any matrix of order $n$ is not greater than $n$.